 Brian discovered the Sport of Fitness in 2009 and was instantly hooked.
-Having roots as a competitive hockey player, Brian found himself drawn to the camaraderie and competitive aspect of Crossfit.
+Having roots as a competitive hockey player, Brian found himself drawn to the camaraderie and competitive aspect of CrossFit.
 Brian has been both a competitor and judge at the regional level.
-Since 2004, Brian has coached athletes of all abilities including competitive CrossFit athletes, Powerlifters and Olympic Weightlifting Athletes.
-Brian has trained over 10,000 athletes using various methods of interval training and Crossfit.
+Since 2004, Brian has coached athletes of all abilities including competitive CrossFit athletes, Hockey Players, Tri-Athletes, Football Players, Soccer Players, Professional Dancers, Powerlifters and Olympic Weightlifting Athletes.
+Brian has trained over 10,000 athletes using various methods of functional fitness training and CrossFit.
 Brian has taken his program to another level using an online fitness mentoring system.
-This has given Brian the ability to coach a large number of individuals North American wide.
-Brian’s goal is to help individuals achieve their true potential in fitness.
+This has given Brian the ability to coach individuals North American wide.
+He works with Athletes training for any sport.
+Brian’s goal is to help individuals achieve their true potential in fitness and life.
 Brian is also the co-founder of Western Canada’s elite fitness competition, Fight of the Fittest.

 Growing up as a competitive athlete, nutrition was always a primary focus in Morgan’s life.
 She spent extensive time researching nutrition, experimenting with recipes and learning about proper ways to fuel the body for a variety of different circumstances; general health, sports nutrition, nutrition for injury recovery & children’s health.
 After many years of helping people as a hobby, Morgan decided to make it a career.
 Morgan has experience working with individuals with various disease and illness, recovering from eating disorders, all levels of athletes and those looking for general health.
 Combined with her experience as an athlete herself, Morgan has the knowledge to help you achieve your nutrition and lifestyle goals.
 Morgan has two very busy little children who help her in the kitchen and behind the scenes.
 Family, nutrition and fitness are the most important priorities in her life.
 She is so excited to help you on your journey.
 Morgan is also the co-founder of Western Canada’s elite fitness competition, Fight of the Fittest.